King-Surge/history/docs/notes/ancient-civilizations.md

 ### Important Words - [Glossary](../pages/glossary.md)

-> :bulb: Try using the search bar to find these words
+> :bulb: Try using the search bar to find these words.
+(Try the first letter of each word)

 - Ancient
 - Civilizations

+## Features Of  A Civilization